zentyal/zentyal/docs/en/user/voip.rst

 They are *phones* with a traditional look but with a RJ45 connector to plug them to an *Ethernet* data network instead of the RJ11 connector for analog telephone networks.
-They add also new features like addressook or call automation not present in regular analog phones.
+They add also new features like address book or call automation not present in regular analog phones.
 These phones talk usually SIP directly with the server and any other clients.